treadly55/personal-dashboard/README.md

 ## Like this project?

-If you are feeling generous, buy me a coffee! - https://www.buymeacoffee.com/chriswild_design
+If you enjoyed this project, buy me a coffee! - https://buymeacoffee.com/chriswild_design